Small Welding Projects Ideas for Beginners

 Learn more about how we can prepare you to advance your career.

-Put your metal-fusing know-how to work with these 6 small welding projects.
-With short supply lists and construction times, these projects are simple but fun.
+Looking for ways to practice your newly learned welding skills?
+Put your metal-fusing know-how to work with these small, beginner welding projects.
+With short supply lists and construction times, these DIY welding projects are simple but fun, and many can make great gifts for any occasion.

 1. Scrap Metal Doorbell